 Dear Ms. Emily,

-This letter is being issued to you as a warning for your involvement in office politics.
+This letter is a warning about your involvement in office politics.

-We have received numerous complaints from various employees against you over the last few months.
-It is good to try to move up the ladder but that should not entail unprofessionalism and risking other people’s careers.
-To get a promotion, you have been reportedly involved in politics against Mr. Joe for acquiring his position.
-Mr. Joe’s manager was at the brink of firing him.
+We have received numerous employee complaints against you over the last few months.
+It is good to try to move up the ladder, but that should not entail unprofessionalism and risking other people’s careers.
+To get a promotion, you have reportedly been involved in politics against Mr. Joe for acquiring his position.
+Mr. Joe’s manager was on the brink of firing him.

 Such unprofessional behavior is not acceptable in our organization.
-You have been our good employee since you joined us which is why we are issuing you a warning letter only for now.
+Since joining us, you have been a good employee, so we are issuing you a warning letter only for now.
 We expect to see a change in you and an apology from you to Mr. Joe.
-If your behavior would not change, we certainly would have to take some serious action that might lead to your termination.
+If your behavior does not change, we must take serious action that might lead to your termination.

-If you have any questions, you can contact us at xxx.
+If you have any questions, you can contact us at X.

 Regards,